roobottom/albie-and-ember/README.md

 * HTML, CSS and JS are all conservatively written
 * A custom build process helps compress everything even more.
 * Editing is made easy by the use of (the excellent) [Nunjucks](https://mozilla.github.io/nunjucks/) templates and a custom markdown build process.
-* All JS is custom written, re-written and tweaked for performance.
+* All JS is custom and tweaked for performance.

 ### Progressive enhancement (20 points)

 * This is, at its heart, a story.
 If nothing else is possible, the basic story text should be accessible to all browsers.
-* Javascript is lazy loaded and only used to add-to the main experience
+* A functionality Javascript is lazy loaded.
+This then loads-in other assets (including the font) in a non blocking way.

 ### Usefulness or Novelty (10 points)